Entity Attestation Token (EAT) Measured Component

 information model can be reused in future specifications to provide

-additional serializations, for example using ASN.1.
+additional serializations, for example, using ASN.1.
+This approach

-Frost, et al. Expires 16 July 2026 [Page 3]
+Frost, et al. Expires 24 August 2026 [Page 3]

-Internet-Draft EAT Measured Component January 2026
+Internet-Draft EAT Measured Component February 2026

 2. Conventions and Definitions